 This course is cool because Kayla scaled herself to making $10k per month as a virtual assistant before teaching others how to do it.
 She has firsthand experience of how to work up to offering services that clients will pay a premium for and teaches you how to do the same.

-With the higher-end price tag, however, I was surprised at the text-only approach and the somewhat quiet Facebook community.
+I was surprised at the text-only approach and the somewhat quiet Facebook community.

-Related Virtual Assistant Articles
+More Virtual Assistant Articles

 - 25 Legit Ways to Make Money as a Stay-at-Home Mom